LikeTheSalad/aaper/README.md

 The defaults for both Activity and Fragment operations should suffice for all cases, though if for whatever reason you'd like to customize these actions, you can just override the aforementioned getters in your custom `RequestStrategy` and provide your own implementations for these classes.

-### What else

-Aaper allows you to override all of the aspects of a `RequestStrategy` so that it can work the way you'd like to, however, by default Aaper can only work with annotated methods inside Activities and Fragments, for the latter, more specifically `androidx.fragment.app.Fragment`.
-You can add support for other classes yourself if you'd like to, however, you'd have to provide your own local `Byte Buddy` transformations for them, in order to attach the same type of behavior of getting the methods with `EnsurePermissions` annotations and their parameters so that you can pass them to `PermissionManager.processPermissionRequest` for request, and later on calling `PermissionManager.processPermissionResponse` when the request receives a response.
-If you want to do this, it's highly recommended that you take a look at the javadoc, especially for `PermissionManager`, and also, you should take a look at the default Activity and Fragment transformations which are `com.likethesalad.android.aaper.defaults.transformations.ActivityTransformation` and `com.likethesalad.android.aaper.defaults.transformations.FragmentTransformation` respectively, so that you can get an idea of how they are making the connection between the `EnsurePermissions` annotations and the `PermissionManager` object.

-And that's it!
-I hope this library can make things smoother when dealing with permissions in your app.

 License
 ---